salma77/100-Days-Of-ML-Code-Challenge/README.md

 ## Day 23
 I updated my Udacity project for resubmission!
 I also found a new data science book and read through the first pages of it, I really liked it, however I'll refrain from beginning in it as I want to finish hands-on efficiently first.
 I also watched a few videos in my advanced data analysis nano degree.

+## Day 24
+I read some time in chapter 4 in hands on.
+I had an online session for my Udacity nano degree, inwhich I worked with a team to analyze the titanic dataset.
+I also spend some time reading my project review!
+I got a great review, it was so dense and detailed that I wanted to edit the project further more.